enchanted-code/selfhosted-list/README.md

 # Self Hosted List
-List of services that can be self-hosted and have been showcased on the site.
+List of services that can be self-hosted and have been showcased on the site (Should only show fully Open Source software).

 Contribution is welcome if it is updating/fixing content, or adding a missing service that has been featured on the site.